 Review of the Structure of the Outer Atmosphere

-In the upper reaches of a planet's atmosphere (the exosphere and mesosphere), ultraviolet radiation from the Sun easily penetrates the thin (low-density) gases, is absorbed by the atoms and molecules which make up these gases, and in the process, breaks them down into smaller pieces.
-Many of these pieces are electrically charged (all of the pieces of atoms, and many of the molecular pieces), and so the gas at high altitudes consists to a great extent of ions, or charged particles.
-The region which is thus affected is referred to as the ionosphere.
-The ionosphere is not a separate part of the atmosphere from the regions which are defined according to their density and temperature; it overlaps them, and extends from the top of the atmosphere, however far the ultraviolet radiation can penetrate into the atmosphere.
+In the upper reaches of a planet's atmosphere (the exosphere and mesosphere) ultraviolet radiation from the Sun easily penetrates the thin (low-density) gases, is absorbed by the atoms and molecules which make up these gases, and in the process breaks them down into smaller pieces.
+Many of these pieces are electrically charged (any broken-up atoms, and many molecular fragments), so the gas at high altitudes consists to a great extent of ions, or charged particles.
+The region thus affected is referred to as the ionosphere.
+The ionosphere is not a separate part of the atmosphere from the regions which are defined according to their density and temperature; it overlaps them and extends from the top of the atmosphere to however deeply the Sun's ultraviolet radiation can penetrate into the atmosphere.

-During the day, when the Sun is up, the ionosphere gradually becomes deeper and deeper, as its ultraviolet radiation breaks down more and more molecules (this process is referred to as photo-dissociation, if molecules are being broken down, and photo-ionization, if atoms are being broken down).
-If it were not for an opposing process, recombination (building up pieces of atoms or molecules into the original structures, or into new structures), the ionosphere might get quite close to the surface of the planet.
-However, as the radiation penetrates into deeper, denser layers, collisions between the particles become more and more frequent (the rate of collision goes approximately as the square of the density: if there are more particles, there are more collisions because there are more particles to collide, and because there are more particles for them to collide with).
-As the ionosphere reaches deeper into the atmosphere, the thicker and thicker gases recombine more and more quickly, and eventually recombine just as fast as they are being broken down.
-The ultraviolet radiation which is capable of breaking down the gas particles is unable to penetrate any further than this point, and the ionosphere cannot reach any closer to the surface of the planet.
+During the day, when the Sun is up, the ionosphere gradually extends deeper and deeper into the atmosphere, as the Sun's ultraviolet radiation breaks down more and more molecules (this process is referred to as photo-dissociation if molecules are being broken down, and photo-ionization if atoms are being broken down).
+If it were not for an opposing process, recombination (building up pieces of atoms or molecules into the original or new structures), the ionosphere might reach the surface of the planet.
+However, as the radiation penetrates into deeper denser layers, collisions between the particles become more and more frequent (the rate of collision increases approximately as the square of the density: if there are more particles there are more collisions both because there are more particles to collide, and because there are more particles for them to collide with).
+As the ionosphere reaches deeper into the atmosphere the denser gases recombine more and more quickly, and at some point recombine just as fast as they are being broken down.
+The ultraviolet radiation which is capable of breaking down the gas particles cannot penetrate any further than this point, and the ionosphere cannot come any closer to the surface of the planet.

-In planets which have no magnetic field, such as Venus and Mars, the solar wind can run directly into the outer atmosphere of the planet.
+For planets that have no significant magnetic field such as Venus and Mars the solar wind can run directly into the outer atmosphere of the planet.
 The solar wind is very rarefied (consisting of only a few atoms to a few hundred atoms per cubic inch, versus billions of trillions of atoms per cubic inch in the gas near the surface of the planet), but it is moving outwards from the Sun at tremendous speeds (200 to 300 miles per second when the 'weather' on the Sun is relatively quiet, and two to three times that fast when the Solar weather is relatively violent).
 As a result, the solar wind contains a huge amount of energy.
-This energy, when delivered to the thin gases at the top of a planet's atmosphere, can either strip the gas away from the planet, or give it large kinetic energies (energy of motion), which correspond to very high temperatures.
-If you were to place a thermometer in the thin gases at the top of the atmosphere, it would not register any heat due to the gas, because there is essentially nothing there; but the high speeds of the gas particles would correspond to a temperature of as much as several thousand degrees, if the gas were thick enough to affect the thermometer.
-Under these circumstances we say that the gas has a kinetic temperature of several thousand degrees, even though its total heat content is very small (because of these high temperatures, the exosphere is sometimes called the thermosphere).
+This energy, when delivered to the thin gases at the top of a planet's atmosphere, can either strip the gas away from the planet or give it large kinetic energies (energy of motion), which correspond to very high temperatures.
+If you were to place a thermometer in the thin gases at the top of the atmosphere, it would not register any heat due to the gas, because there is essentially nothing there; but the high speeds of the gas particles would correspond to a temperature of as much as several thousand degrees if the gas were thick enough to affect the thermometer.
+Under these circumstances we say that the gas has a kinetic temperature of several thousand degrees, even though its total heat content is very small (because of these high temperatures the outer exosphere is sometimes called the thermosphere).

-In the outer reaches of the atmosphere, there is practically no gas, and the energy deposited into the gas by the solar wind, and by the absorption of ultraviolet radiation, can heat the gas to thousands of degrees.
-But as you go down into the atmosphere, the amount of heating gradually diminishes, partly because some of the energy which is being dumped into the atmosphere has already been absorbed at higher altitudes, and partly because the gas is getting thicker and thicker, which means that the energy is spread among more and more particles, which leaves less energy per particle.
-When discussing the kinetic temperature of a gas, it is the energy per particle that determines how hot the gas is, so if there are more particles sharing the energy, the kinetic temperature is lower and lower.
-For this reason, as you go down into the exosphere, the deeper you get, and the thicker the gas gets, the lower the temperature is.
-The low-temperature boundary between the exosphere and the mesosphere represents the depth at which the energy of the solar wind has been completely absorbed by the upper atmosphere.
+In the outer reaches of the atmosphere there is practically no gas, and the energy deposited into the gas by the solar wind and by the absorption of ultraviolet radiation can heat the gas to thousands of degrees.
+But as you go down into the atmosphere the amount of heating gradually diminishes, partly because some of the energy that is being dumped into the atmosphere has already been absorbed at higher altitudes, and partly because the gas is getting denser, which means that the energy is spread among more particles, leaving less energy per particle.
+When discussing the kinetic temperature of a gas it is the energy per particle that determines how hot the gas is, so if there are more particles sharing the energy, the kinetic temperature is lower.
+For this reason, as you go down into the exosphere the deeper you get and the denser the gas gets, the lower the temperature is.
+The low-temperature boundary between the exosphere and the mesosphere (which is called the mesopause) represents the depth at which the energy of the solar wind has been completely absorbed by the upper atmosphere.

 Motions of Particles in a Gas: The Maxwell-Boltzmann distribution

-The kinetic temperature of a gas depends upon, and determines, the speed of the particles which make up the gas.
-If the temperature is low, the particles move slowly (in fact, if they were not moving at all, we would say that the gas has a temperature equal to absolute zero); if the temperature is high, the particles move more quickly.
+The kinetic temperature of a gas depends upon and conversely determines the speed of the particles which make up the gas.
+If the temperature is low the particles move slowly (in fact if they were not moving at all we would say that the gas has a temperature equal to absolute zero); if the temperature is high the particles move more quickly.
 It is the relationship between motion and temperature that causes us to define the "kinetic" (meaning, related to motion) temperature of the gas.
-If the gas is thick enough to measure its temperature with a thermometer, the kinetic temperature and the thermometric temperature are the same; but if the gas is too thin to use a thermometer, the kinetic temperature is still defined according to the velocities of the gas particles.
+If the gas is thick enough to measure its temperature with a thermometer, the kinetic temperature and the thermometric temperature are the same; but if the gas is too thin to use a thermometer, the kinetic temperature is still defined by the energy of motion of the gas particles.

 Diagram of the Maxwell-Boltzmann Distribution

-In the diagram above, the speeds of particles are plotted from left to right, with particles of zero speed on the far left, and fast-moving particles on the far right.
-The number of particles with a given speed is plotted vertically, with lower numbers of particles at the bottom, and greater numbers at the top.
+In the diagram above the speeds of particles are plotted from left to right, with particles of zero speed on the far left and fast-moving particles on the far right.
+The number of particles with a given speed is plotted vertically, with lower numbers of particles at the bottom and greater numbers at the top.
 The highest part of the curve, near the left, represents the 'average' speed, which is close to the speed of sound.
-The long, gradually declining part of the curve on the right is called the 'high-velocity tail', and represents particles which are moving much faster than the average speed.
+The long, gradually declining part of the curve on the right is called the 'high-velocity tail', and represents particles that are moving much faster than the average speed.

 Motions of Particles in a Gas: The Shuffling of Speeds Through Collisions

-But if particles which are now moving slowly will soon be moving faster, and particles which are now moving quickly will soon be moving slower, how can the Distribution of speeds be maintained?
+But if particles which are now moving slowly will soon be moving faster, and particles which are now moving quickly will soon be moving slower, how can the Maxwell-Boltzmann Distribution of speeds be maintained?
 Simply put, by having particles which are now moving at a nearly-average speed end up, willy or nilly, with much slower or faster speeds.
 It is very easy to show, even without any mathematics, how some collisions could result in abnormally slow speeds.
-It is much harder to show, without calculus, why some collisions will inevitably result in some particles moving much faster in the future than they are now moving; but it is absolutely certain that this is, indeed, exactly what happens.
+It is much harder to show without mathematics why some collisions will inevitably result in some particles moving much faster in the future than they are now moving; but it is absolutely certain that this is exactly what happens.

 As a result, we must not think of the Maxwell-Boltzmann distribution as representing the speeds that particles have both now and in the future.
 On the average, the distribution stays exactly the same.
 But there is a continual shuffling of speeds through the virtually infinite number of collisions which are occurring at all times.
-No matter what speed a particle now has, it will, at some time in the future, have various speeds; sometimes slow, sometimes fast, and sometimes average.
-For the particles which are now moving quickly, there is a very high probability that they will soon be moving at much more average speeds.
-For the particles which are now moving at an average speed, there is a fairly substantial probability that they will soon be moving at almost-average speeds; but there is also a small probability that they will soon be moving much slower, or much faster.
-There aren't very many particles which are moving very fast or very slow, and so it only requires a small fraction of the currently average-motion particles to change to less average speeds in order to maintain the average distribution of speeds.
+No matter what speed a particle now has, it will at some time in the future have various speeds, sometimes slow, sometimes fast, and sometimes average.
+For the particles which are now moving quickly there is a very high probability that they will soon be moving at much more average speeds.
+For the particles which are now moving at an average speed, there is a fairly substantial probability that they will soon be moving at almost-average speeds, but there is also a small probability that they will soon be moving much slower or much faster.
+There aren't very many particles which are moving very fast or very slow, so it only requires a small fraction of the currently average-motion particles to change to less average speeds in order to maintain the average distribution of speeds.

 The Loss of Planetary Atmospheres

-At the top of a planet's atmosphere, particles are running around in all directions, at all of the various speeds corresponding to the kinetic temperature, and to the predictions of the Maxwell-Boltzmann distribution.
+At the top of a planet's atmosphere particles are running around in all directions at all of the various speeds corresponding to the kinetic temperature and the predictions of the Maxwell-Boltzmann distribution.
 Some of the particles will be headed upwards, some downwards, and some sideways.
 Some of them will be moving slowly, some at an average speed, and some very quickly.
-Whether a planet will hold onto an atmosphere will depend upon the motions of those particles which happen to be moving upwards at a much higher than average speed.
-If those particles are moving upwards at less than the planet's escape velocity (the speed which an object must be traveling at in order to escape the planet's gravity, and go off into space), then the particles will follow curved paths which are ellipses with a focus at the center of the planet, and will go up for a while, and then fall back into the atmosphere.
+Whether a planet will hold onto an atmosphere depends upon the motions of those particles which happen to be moving upward at a much higher than average speed.
+If those particles are moving upward at less than the planet's escape velocity (the speed which an object must be traveling at in order to escape the planet's gravity and go off into space), the particles will follow curved paths which are ellipses with a focus at the center of the planet, and will go up for a while, then fall back into the atmosphere.
 (This discussion assumes that we are in the very outermost reaches of the atmosphere, where there is so little gas that the particles don't collide with other particles very often.
-If we were talking about a lower region, the particles would be deflected from their paths, and change their energies, so frequently that any discussion of motions which resemble orbital motions would be pointless.)
+If we were talking about a lower region the particles would be deflected from their paths and change their energies so frequently that any discussion of motions which resemble orbital motions would be pointless.)